lvinyl/HealthThresholdPause/README.md

 /healthThreshold current - Shows the current health threshold

+/healthThreshold toggle - Toggles the mod

+Keybinds:

+H - Toggles the mod

 Be advised that if you are the host of a LAN world, instead of saving and quitting the game, it will pause the game (the game will still run in the background and you will still take damage), so I apologize in advance since this is my first plugin.